 What does a saucepan, five pairs of shoes, a good luck note and a kendama all have in common?
 They’re all items you can find in the gym bags of climbers on Team USA, of course.
 The shoe variety makes a ton of sense.
 Different climbing disciplines or routes call for different shoes.
 We could […]

 Have you ever caught yourself saying, “I just went for a run so I deserve that beer later” or “don’t eat that ice-cream because it is bad”.
 Our language and the way we talk about food feeds into this discussion of food guilt.
 We have somehow assigned morality to food.
-It may have started when […]
+It may have started […]